giobyte8/dotfiles/server/apps/borgmatic/DEVELOPMENT.md

 # Start remote host container
 docker compose up -d borgrh

+# To allow pasword less ssh login (to init repos and borg config)
+# the 'authorized_keys' file must belong to user attempting login
+# and have permissions where only the owner can write to it
+docker compose exec borgrh chown root:root /root/.ssh/authorized_keys docker compose exec borgrh chmod 644 /root/.ssh/authorized_keys
 ```

+> Eventually will stop using root user on 'borgrh' container due
+> to security reasons.
+> Not a big deal for now since this is just a development temporary
+> container.

 ## Prepare dummy database servers
 TODO: Create database containers to test DBs backups